eggg-uk/eggg.uk/content/about/index.md

   - to improve my programming knowledge
 - improving at photography
 - learning more physical electronics
-  - building a couple keyboards atm, though the batteries are taking a while to arrive!
+  - building a couple keyboards atm
 - learning to make my own music
   - music theory is hard lol